Direction 5: Linked programs

 It also aligns with section 16E of the PGPA Rule where the accountable authorities of entities are required to report in the corporate plan details of any organisation or body that will make a significant contribution towards achieving the entity’s purposes through cooperation with the entity.

-Linked program reporting is one way reporting by design and is restricted to entities that produce a Portfolio Budget Statements.
+Linked program reporting is one-way reporting by design and is restricted to entities that produce Portfolio Budget Statements.
 Your entity reports how the activities undertaken through the programs of other entities assist your entity in achieving its outcomes.
 It is not reporting how activities undertaken through your entity’s programs assist other entities achieve their outcomes.

 Steps 1-0